fbpx

 Does Valentina Need to Be Refrigerated?

-Ingredients: Water, Chili Peppers, Vinegar, Salt, Spices, 0.1% Sodium Benzoate as a Preservative.
+Ingredients: Water, Chili Peppers, Vinegar, Salt, Spices, 0.1% Sodium Benzoate as a Preservative

-How About Homemade Hot Sauce?
+Should I Refrigerate Homemade Hot Sauce?

 Unless you are an expert in keeping safe pH levels, always refrigerate!